yguedidi/FOSFacebookBundle/Resources/doc/index.md

-Getting started with FOSFacebookBundle
+Getting started with YGFacebookBundle
 ====================================

-To use FOSFacebookBundle, it's important to understand the Facebook login process, which requires the following steps:
+To use YGFacebookBundle, it's important to understand the Facebook login process, which requires the following steps:

 1. the user must be logged into Facebook
 2. the user must connect his Facebook account to your app